Oslo's main station: Location map

 There is a large left luggage locker room, down escalators from the main level, opposite platform 13, for prices & opening times see the left luggage page.

-There are ATMs in various locations.
+There are ATMs in various locations, although almost everywhere in Norway takes cards.

 Oslo Sentral left luggage lockers